CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### How can you install an application in Linux?
     sudo apt-get install file-name
 #### What is package management in Linux, what are repositories?
+    Package management is a method of installing, updating, removing, and keeping track of software updates from specific repositories.
+    A software repository, or “repo” for short, is a storage location for software packages.
 #### How do you navigate in the filesystem with the command line?
     use cd command to navigate between folders , and ls to list the content of the folder you are located in
 #### What does the following commands do: mkdir, rm, cat, cp, touch?